Impossible Decentralized Incubator Access Trading Up 32.1% This Week (IDIA)

-Impossible Decentralized Incubator Access (IDIA) traded up 1.5% against the dollar during the 1-day period ending at 11:00 AM E.T. on September 9th.
-During the last week, Impossible Decentralized Incubator Access has traded 32.1% higher against the dollar.
-Impossible Decentralized Incubator Access has a total market cap of $35.47 million and $356,131.00 worth of Impossible Decentralized Incubator Access was traded on exchanges in the last 24 hours.
-One Impossible Decentralized Incubator Access coin can now be purchased for $0.79 or 0.00001848 BTC on popular cryptocurrency exchanges.
+Impossible Decentralized Incubator Access (IDIA) traded 1.5% higher against the U.S. dollar during the twenty-four hour period ending at 19:00 PM Eastern on September 14th.
+During the last week, Impossible Decentralized Incubator Access has traded 32.1% higher against the U.S. dollar.
+One Impossible Decentralized Incubator Access coin can now be bought for about $0.79 or 0.00001848 BTC on popular exchanges.
+Impossible Decentralized Incubator Access has a market cap of $35.47 million and $356,131.00 worth of Impossible Decentralized Incubator Access was traded on exchanges in the last day.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.